psychemedia/pentrich-uprising/tellings/61_unjustified_detention.md

 Holmfirth, April 23, 1818
 ```

-But just as William Keeling took issue with Richard Lee, Richard Lee in turn took issue with that curate from Homfirth:
+But just as William Keeling took issue with Richard Lee, Richard Lee in turn took issue with that curate from Holmfirth:

 ```{admonition} The busiest mortal alive, in sowing discord and strife.
 May 1818
 :class: dropdown